berkeleymt/berkeley.mt/content/blog/BmMT Tournament Day Tips.md

    - Some students may feel more confident in some topics than others, so it is advisable to read every problem!
    - When approaching a problem that seems very difficult, start by thinking about the key aspects of the problem.
 Try to make yourself think about everything you know about that is relevant (formulas, properties, etc.) and then go from there.
    - If you find yourself stuck on a single problem for a long time, feel free to move on and come back to that problem later on during the round.
    - In general, don’t be discouraged if the problems look very tricky.
 They are meant to be challenging and make you think.
-Just showing up and learning something is a big accomplishment\!
+Just showing up and learning something is a big accomplishment!
 We hope this is an experience that helps you grow in your journey of learning and doing math.

 ### 3. Beyond the test